Rubber Rodeo: Break-up and later careers

 The band split up by the end of the 1980s, with their final recording appearing on a 1991 tribute album honouring Duplex Planet poetry naif Ernest Noyes Brookings.
 By this point, bassist Allen had returned to the group and Rubber Rodeo was credited as a quartet of Bob Holmes, Trish Milliken, Gary Leib, and Doug Allen.
 Holmes and Milliken's marriage came to an end in the 1990s about the same time they had their child Zane Holmes.

 Bob Holmes (not to be confused with guitarist Robert Holmes from the new wave band 'Til Tuesday) went on to a successful production career for artists ranging from David Bowie to Nils Lofgren, and now produces multi-media in New York City.
 In 2011, Holmes formed a new band called The Crusty Gentlemen, with original Rubber Rodeo bassist Doug Allen, pedal steel guitarist Jonathan Gregg, bassist Roger Moley, and banjo player Jeffrey Freidberg.
 The "Crusties" perform covers of classic bluegrass/country songs, with the occasional cover of popular songs such as, "Sweet Child O' Mine," originally done by Guns N' Roses.
 Both Doug Allen and Gary Leib, meanwhile, drew upon their art school backgrounds and became noted cartoonists.
 Elsewhere, Reeves Gabrels moved to London and joined David Bowie's band Tin Machine; and Tomeo, Cragin, and Gantek all carved out careers as notable session musicians.
 Rubber Rodeo did get back together to record a third album some time in the 1990s, but it has never seen release.

 In November 2007, Gary Leib was interviewed for the Alternative Classix podcast, where he discussed Rubber Rodeo's history and legacy.

 Bob Holmes and Gary Leib performed in a new project named SUSS, that has been referred to as “ambient country" music.
+SUSS released three albums as of December 2020.

+Leib died in 2021, aged 65.
+Suss has continued, with Holmes and compatriots continuing to release new albums under the Suss banner.